wangbingjie/blast/docs/developer_guide/dev_running_blast.rst

 This allows you to run the tests without stopping the containers. *Some of the tests are excluded in this mode* because the assumption is that you are iterating on the unit tests themselves and probably do not want a slow iteration cycle, for example when cutout data is downloaded.

-If you would like to run all tests from scratch in an dedicated container, run
+To run all tests from scratch in an dedicated container that does not mount any host paths, run

 .. code:: bash

-    bash run/blast.up.sh test
+    bash run/blast.up.sh ci